 Rooms are nicely furnished with a bed, a pillow and a bed cover, a desk and chair, cupboards, a cash box, a fridge, TV, internet connection and a telephone.
 All rooms are air-conditioned.
-Students may bring their own personal belongings such as bed sheets, radios, computers, dishes and cutlery.
+Students may bring their own personal belongings such as radios, computers, dishes and cutlery.
 All rooms have private bathroom.
 Dorm C apartments include 3 bedrooms nicely furnished, 2 bathrooms, a study room, a living/dining room and a kitchenette.

 Each room is provided with a telephone set with an individual four-digit room extension.

 - To make an on-campus call, dial the four-digit LAU extension number.